yvelikova/axway-open-docs/content/en/docs/apigtw_install/install_analytics.md

 Ensure that all of the prerequisites detailed in [Prerequisites](/docs/apigtw_install/system_requirements) are met.

-### Axway license file {#axway-license-file "api_gateway_conditions.axway"=""}
+### Axway license file

 You must have a valid Axway license file to install API Gateway Analytics.
 To obtain an evaluation trial license or a full license, contact your Axway Account Manager.

 ## Install API Gateway Analytics

-To install API Gateway Analytics in GUI mode, perform an installation following the steps described in [Installation options](/docs/apigtw_install/installation), using the following selections:
+To install API Gateway Analytics in GUI mode, perform an installation following the steps described in [Installation options](/docs/apigtw_install/installation#select-setup-type), using the following selections:

 * Select the **Custom** setup type.
 * Select to install the API Gateway Analytics component.